Thanks to invasive species, the Great Lakes' world-famous shipwrecks are on borrowed time | CBC News

 The hull of a ship is designed to displace water.
 It is meant to withstand pressure from the bottom, not from the top.
 Over the years, the filaments and acid weaken the ship materials and the whole ship eventually collapses under the sheer weight of the mussels that are attached to them.

 "We can't stop this," Martin said.
 "Shipwrecks we thought would be here another 200 years from now and we could enjoy, we realized probably within the next 10 to 20 years, they'll all be gone.
-They'll be piles of lumber on the bottom."
+There'll be piles of lumber on the bottom."

 Lack of data on estimated 6,000 shipwrecks